 A God who says “love your enemies” can hardly expect us to take seriously the doctrine of eternal conscious torment.
 And a God who says He has come to “make all things new” can hardly expect us to believe that destruction and eternal suffering is one way to accomplish that end.
 “Only the consummate love of God is capable of encountering reality and overcoming it,” says Bonhoeffer.
 God’s love is unfathomable, extraordinary, relentless and superlative.
 There is nothing else like it in all existence.

-We should never underestimate God’s love, nor can we overestimate it either.
+We should never underestimate God’s love, nor can we ever overestimate it either.

 At the heart of the good news of Jesus is that God loves the unlovable.
 Love-for-the-unlovable is not only the way in which God consciously and voluntarily acts in the world through Jesus, but is the very core of God’s eternal being.
 God is eternal conscious love.
 This will never change.
 This God, who can be described in no other terms, stands in direct opposition to the god of eternal conscious torment.
 A god who torments eternally and destroys indiscriminately is not the God Jesus points us to, and therefore cannot be God at all.
 Such a being is an insecure and unstable demigod rather than a vulnerable and life-giving Savior.